he All-New Captur is now a hybrid....

-From 2020 All-New Captur will become the first model in its class to be offered with a plug-in hybrid engine.
-Called E-TECH Plug-in it has been designed to appeal to customers where All-New Captur will be the household’s only vehicle, delivering the longest driving range in electric mode and the best all-round performance for a plug-in hybrid model.
+All-New Captur has become the first model in its class to be offered with a plug-in hybrid engine.
+Called E-TECH Plug-in it has been designed to appeal to customers where All-New Captur will be the household’s only vehicle, delivering the longest driving range in electric mode and the best all-round performance for a plug-in or non plug-in hybrid model.

 Capable of driving up to 28 miles at speeds of up to 83 mph in pure electric mode, All-New Captur E-TECH Plug-in demonstrates impressive versatility.
 What’s more, thanks to the continuous energy regeneration capability of its hybrid drivetrain, All-New Captur E-TECH Plug-in always retains enough charge in its 9.8kWh battery to move away and run at low speeds in electric mode, helping to reduce fuel consumption.